 This article covers the installation of Python 3.4 on a CentOS 6.7 operating system and how to create a Virtual Environment(venv) with pyvenv for which Python 3 can run.
 It is important to note the directories that we are installing is Python 3.4.
 CentOS 6.x is dependent on Python 2.x to function properly, do not overwrite the Python 2 installation accidentally.
 If you still need to install Python 2, follow our how-to on this here.

 You’ll need to yum install the following packets to meet all the Python 3 and PIP dependencies:

 – You need a CentOS 6.7 server.
-If you do not have a server already, you can spin up a dependable cloud server from Atlantic.Net in under 30 seconds.
+If you do not have a server already, you can spin up a dependable virtual private server from Atlantic.Net in under 30 seconds.
 See our VPS hosting price.

 – “Development Tools” “Development Libraries”

 Installing Python 3 from source on CentOS 7